Statewide Study

 “I'm barely able to complete one class a semester because I'm working two jobs and still can't make ends meet.
 This has affected my completion rate and has disqualified me from scholarships.
 I'm working toward my BA degree to increase earning potential but I can only do so one class at a time and sometimes I have to repeat.”

 The results were disturbing for every category of participant.
 However, we found that needs insecurity was significantly higher for individuals of certain ethnicities/races (especially Black and Native American respondents), students of 25-44 years, and gender variant and LGBTQ+ individuals.
-A full report of our findings is to come.
-For now, look at our Tableau page to interact with our data.
+You can find a full report of our findings on the NM Higher Education Student Basic Needs Report.
+In addition, visit our Tableau page to interact with our data.

 We initially presented our data at the New Mexico College Basic Needs Data Sharing & Solutions Summit on May 5, 2023, at the UNM Albuquerque Campus.
 Watch footage from the event below or a recap by Dr. Douglas Ziedonis, the UNM Health Sciences Executive Vice President.